 A SharePoint communication site is a great place to share information with others.
-You can share news, reports, statuses, and other information in a visually compelling format.
+You can share news, reports, status, and other information in a visually appealing format.

 Note: Some functionality is introduced gradually to organizations that have set up the targeted release options in Microsoft 365.
 This means that you may not yet see this feature or it may look different than what is described in the help articles.

 When you create a communication site in SharePoint, you can start with a blank site or choose one of the other site designs, each of which comes with a default set of web parts.
 The options available are:

 Topic to share information such as news, events, and other content.